skmin-lab/unixmd/docs/source/quick_start.rst

 Invoking the command, you will see the standard output.
 It shows a summary of the calculation setting you put in the running script, and dynamics information at every time step.
-Each printout has its own name tag (INFO, DEBUG1, etc.) so that you can easily use 'grep' command.
+Each printout has its own name tag (INFO, DEBUG1, etc.) so that you can easily use :code:`grep` command.
-The contents list for each tagged line is written when the dynamics information part begins.
+The meaning of columns of each tagged line is written when the dynamics information part begins.

 .. code-block:: bash

+   (...)
    ----------------------------------------------------------------------------------------------------------------------
                                                       Start Dynamics
    ----------------------------------------------------------------------------------------------------------------------